Haehnchen/trivago-firefly/README.md

 Use "Firefly" to get good impressions for your next "quality" photo spots.
 Firefly helps you to find good, not mainstreamed locations for photos.

-to make photos from good places, but no typical mainstream tourist areas

 ## Team members
 * [Daniel Espendiller](https://github.com/Haehnchen)
 * [Markus Rekkenbeil](https://github.com/bionix)